 Each "unique identifier" scheme has its own notation.
 A URN is a wrapper for

 different "unique identifier" schemes.
-The syntax of a URN is "urn::".
-A URN uniquely identifies a resource, such as a
+The syntax of a URN is "urn:

 book, person or piece of equipment.
 By itself, a URN does not specify the